Go and work as an ICYE volunteer for 6 or 12 months in Africa, Asia or Latin America!

 Learn about the voluntary workplaces at the ICYE network’s search engine for long-term volunteering (icye.org).
 In the search engine you can browse voluntary workplaces by country or theme of the work:

 administrative | agriculture | animals | anti-drugs | anti-racism | art/culture | children | communication | community | cultural exposure | development | disabled | disadvantaged | education | elderly | environment | family | health | homeless | human rights | indigenous | migrants | minorities | religious | sport/leisure | women | youth

-The voluntary work periods yearly begin in August–September.
+The year-long voluntary work periods begin in August–September.
 The exact starting dates vary according to the destination country.
-In most of the countries on can also start a voluntary work period in January–February.
+In most of the countries one can also start a half-year voluntary work period in January–February.